splunk-soar-connectors/.github/profile/README.md

 ---

 ## Contributing
-If you would like to contribute to our Apps directly, please have a look at our [Contribution Guide](https://github.com/splunk-soar-apps/.github/blob/main/.github/CONTRIBUTING.md)
+If you would like to contribute to our Apps directly, please have a look at our [Contribution Guide](https://github.com/splunk-soar-connectors/.github/blob/main/.github/CONTRIBUTING.md)

 ---

 ## Legal and License

 All SOAR Apps in this GitHub organization are licensed under the Apache 2.0 license.
-Please see [LICENSE](https://github.com/splunk-soar-apps/.github/blob/main/LICENSE) file and [CONTRIBUTING](https://github.com/splunk-soar-apps/.github/blob/main/.github/CONTRIBUTING.md) documentation for further details.
+Please see [LICENSE](https://github.com/splunk-soar-connectors/.github/blob/main/LICENSE) file and [CONTRIBUTING](https://github.com/splunk-soar-connectors/.github/blob/main/.github/CONTRIBUTING.md) documentation for further details.

 Certain SOAR Apps may include third-party open source subcomponents with separate copyright notices and license.
 Your use of the source code for these subcomponents is subject to the terms and conditions of the corresponding license(s) contained in the respective subcomponent directory or source file(s).

-Some App directories within this repository include binary (non-source code) blobs obtained from https://pypi.org.
+Some repositories within this organization include binary (non-source code) blobs obtained from https://pypi.org.
 These files are subject to separate license terms and conditions, which can be found in the corresponding project subdirectory located therein.